mattdimicelli/mattdimicelli/README.md

-Matthew Di Micelli is a self-taught Frontend Web Developer with a strong work ethic and a lifelong passion for learning and technology.
-He used the open-source Odin Project curriculum to guide his learning from February 2021 to the present.
-Although Matthew is now experienced in modern React, he made sure to emphasize learning the basics, which include a strong foundation in the three core web
-languages: JS, HTML, and CSS.
-He is including older projects that were built without any frameworks in his portfolio to demonstrate that he can do so.
-Matthew continues to work every day to refine his skills and is also becoming proficient in working with Node.JS, with the goal of enhancing his knowledge of the full stack to the point where he is fluent in backend development.
-Before initiating his web development studies, he worked as a Registered Nurse and held advanced certifications in his area.
+I’m a self-taught Front-End Web Developer with a strong work ethic and a lifelong passion for learning and technology.
+I coupled the open-source Odin Project web development curriculum with some techniques that I previously used to master the Spanish language when learning to code from February 2021 to the present.
+Although I’m now experienced in modern React, I made sure to put a major emphasis on learning the basics, which include a strong foundation in the three core web languages.
+I continue to work every day to refine my front-end skills and am also becoming proficient in working with Node.js, with the goal of enhancing my knowledge of the full stack to the point where I’m fluent in back-end development.
+Before studying web development, I was an experienced Registered Nurse holding several advanced certifications in my professional specialty.

 Check out my personal page **[here](https://mattdimicelli.github.io/me/)** for more information.
 Thank you!